 Graduate Student Supervision

-I am currently accepting PhD students in the area of Healthcare Quality.
+I am not currently accepting PhD students in the area of Healthcare Quality.

 Adjunct Professor, Department of Biomedical and Molecular Sciences, Queen’s University